-When last week I was telling a friend I was meeting Lazy Flavors for a gastronomic experience in Lisbon, her first comment was “lazy?
+When last week I was telling a friend I was meeting Lazy Flavors for a gastronomic experience in Lisbon; her first comment was “lazy?
 That’s so you!”
 Out of context, I would have felt offended, but this kind of laziness IS so me.
 I usually have a love/hate relationship with tours.
-Just the name “tours” has me thinking of all sorts of bad things: the rush, the poor content, the painful lack of empathy from the guide.
+Just the name “tours” has me thinking of all sorts of bad things: the rush, the reduced content, the painful lack of empathy from the guide.
 Still, I never say no to trying new things at least once.
-It’s a bit like taking a swim in a beach you’re not familiar with: you won’t know if the water is warm or cold until you dip your toe in.
+It’s a bit like taking a swim on a beach you’re not familiar with: you won’t know if the water is warm or cold until you dip your toe in.

 The Meeting Point

 Praça do Príncipe Real, 10 a.m., in front of Quiosque de Refresco.
 Sounds like a friend messaging another friend to meet up for coffee, doesn’t it?
 That’s the spirit.
 Verónica and Mariana not only meet you and take you to the starting point; they welcome you, they talk to you about what is going to happen, they take the time to explain to you the meeting point and its surroundings.
 It’s more than a geographical convenience, Príncipe Real has become one of the foodies go-to in Lisbon, combining great outdoors with beautiful architecture, and, of course, fabulous restaurants.
 As we walk down Rua de São Marçal towards Praça das Flores we talk about the city, what it means to be passionate about Lisbon and how we never stop telling people about the hidden gems and corners that genuinely are what makes up its enchantment.
 It’s a crisp Autumn morning, the breeze is light, and the pace is unhurried.
 The group is small and intimate (even though we just met) and we take in the sounds, the smells and the views of our surroundings.
 The city always talks to you (a light mellow whisper to be frank), you have to listen.